-It’s time for the 2nd Annual StyckWycket look-back.
+It’s time for the 3rd Annual StyckyWycket look-back.
 I’m recapping the year with a series of 27 questions, that really get to the meat of what happened.
-I also completed this survey at the end of 2009.
+For other year-end recaps:

 2. Did you keep your new year’s resolutions, and will you make more for next year?